syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_5/section_7.md

     for syslog-ng.
 Please try to follow the existing conventions.
  4. Always add a `Signed-off-by` tag to the end of **every** commit message you submit.
+    Signing off on commits enables users to affirm that a commit complies with the rules and licensing governing a repository.
+This, in the case of {{ site.product.short_name }}, means that you accept our coding and contribution standards described in the Contribution section and accept that your code will be published with a `GPLv2` license.
  5. Always create a separate branch for the pull request, forked off from the appropriate {{ site.product.short_name }} branch.
  6. If your patch should be applied to multiple branches, submit